Care arrangements when parents have separated

 - a spouse or partner of a parent, if they have had day-to-day care of the child

-- any other person who is a member of the child’s family, whānau, or other culturally recognised family group, and who is given permission by the court to apply
+- any other person who is a member of the child’s family, whānau, or other culturally recognised family group, and who the court allows to apply

-- any other person who is given permission by the court to apply.
+- any other person who the court allows to apply.

 These people are: